melanchall/drywetmidi/Docs/articles/playback/Overview.md

 [Playback](xref:Melanchall.DryWetMidi.Multimedia.Playback) class allows to play MIDI events via an [IOutputDevice](xref:Melanchall.DryWetMidi.Multimedia.IOutputDevice) (see [Output device](xref:a_dev_output) article) or without a device at all (see [Playback without device](#playback-without-device)).
 To get an instance of the `Playback` you can use its [constructors](xref:Melanchall.DryWetMidi.Multimedia.Playback#constructors) or `GetPlayback` extension methods in [PlaybackUtilities](xref:Melanchall.DryWetMidi.Multimedia.PlaybackUtilities).

+Also please note that Playback API provides a way to add, remove or change objects within a playback on the fly, without needing to recreate the Playback instance.
+More info in the [Dynamic changes](xref:a_playback_dynamic) article.

 Following example shows a simple console app where the specified MIDI file is played until the end of the file reached or `B` note is about to be played.
 So in our example `B` note means to stop playback.

 ```csharp